AppleCommander/applecommander.github.io/docs/install.md

 ```
 After it installs, `applecommander` will be a command.
 Visit the GitHub page for information on how to install the tap.

+> Please note: The Mac already has an `ac` command.
+Setting the alias will "hide" that command.
+Name it whatever makes sense for your environment - there are no dependencies on the name built into the application.

 Unix-like environments have the ability to `alias` a command as well.
 To create an `ac` command alias, use:
 ```bash
 alias ac='java -jar build/libs/AppleCommander-ac-1.7.0.jar'